On testing for independence between generalized error models of several time series: Multivariate time series models

-Finally, observe that the time series $X_{1t},\ldots, X_{dt}$ are conditionally independent iff $C_t^\maltese =\Pi$ for all $t\in\setn$.
-This is our \BB{null hypothesis}.
-Under this \BB{null hypothesis}, by using properties of conditional expectations, it follows that for any $\bfl\in\dZ^d$, $\bU_{t+\bfl} = (U_{1,t+\ell_1},\ldots,U_{d,t+\ell_d})\sim \Pi$.
-The last case might be interesting in applications to detect if two series are conditionally dependent for some lag.
-For example, the effect of a decrease of oil price can affect the price of gas at the pump after some days. \BB{Therefore, from now on, we consider the following null hypothesis of independence:
+To complete the proof, we just have to repeat the previous arguments whenever $\max\{\ell_1,\ldots,\ell_{m-1} \} >0$. \end{remark} Testing the conditional between lagged innovations might be interesting in applications to detect if two series are conditionally dependent for some lag.
+For example, the effect of a decrease of oil price can affect the price of gas at the pump after some days.
+Therefore, from now on, based on Remark \ref{rem:null}, we consider the following null hypothesis of independence

 while the alternative hypothesis is